I Know Why the Caged Bird Sings: Critical reception and sales

 The book's reception has not been universally positive; author Francine Prose, who calls Caged Bird a "survival memoir," or "a first-person narrative of victimization and recovery", considers its inclusion, along with books like Harper Lee's To Kill a Mockingbird, in the high school curriculum as partly responsible for the "dumbing down" of American society.
 Prose calls the book "manipulative melodrama", and considers Angelou's writing style an inferior example of poetic prose in memoir.
-She faults Angelou with poor writing, including combing a dozen metaphors in one paragraph and "obscuring ideas that could be expressed so much more simply and felicitously".
+She faults Angelou with poor writing, including combining a dozen metaphors in one paragraph and "obscuring ideas that could be expressed so much more simply and felicitously".

 James Baldwin (1955), Angelou's friend and mentor, called Caged Bird "a Biblical study of life in the midst of death".

 Susan Gilbert calls Caged Bird "a story of hurt, and loneliness, and anger, and love" and Robert A. Gross calls the book "a tour de force of language".
 Other reviewers have praised Angelou's use of language in the book, including E. M. Guiney, who reports that Caged Bird was "one of the best autobiographies of its kind that I have read".
 Edmund Fuller insists that Angelou's intellectual range and artistry were apparent in how she told her story and Selwyn R. Cudjoe calls it "a triumph of truth in simple, forthright terms".
 R. A. Gross praises Angelou for her use of rich and dazzling images and Dolly McPherson praises Angelou for describing "a life lived with intensity, honesty, and a remarkable combination of innocence and knowledge".
 McPherson, who calls Angelou "an accomplished writer", calls the book "a carefully conceived record of a young girl's slow and clumsy growth" and "a record of her initiation into her world and her discovery of her interior identity".
 She goes on to praise Angelou for confronting her own painful past while recognizing that the painful events in her life "form a necessary part of her development".
 McPherson also states that Angelou uses her narrative gifts and use of language to confidently and effectively describe her painful memories, while understanding that "events are not only significant in themselves, but because they mark points of transcendence".
 Harold Bloom calls Caged Bird "more a carol than it is a prayer or plea" and Sidonie Ann Smith states that Angelou's "genius as a writer is her ability to recapture the texture of the way of life in the texture of its idioms, its idiosyncratic vocabulary and especially in its process of image-making".